codeforamerica/form-flow/README.md

 `source .env`.
 Now the information will be loaded into your environment and available to the form-flow library.

-You can also tell Intellij to load environment information from this file, too, by using the [Env File Plugin](https://plugins.jetbrains.com/plugin/7861-envfile/).
+You can also tell IntelliJ to load environment information from this file, too, by using the [Env File Plugin](https://plugins.jetbrains.com/plugin/7861-envfile/).

 ### Application Configuration: application.yaml